Mechanism of Action

 Inclusion rationale

-Iodine contributes to normal thyroid function, normal cognitive function and normal energy metabolism.
+Iodine contributes to the normal production of thyroid hormones and normal thyroid function, to normal cognitive function and to normal energy-yielding metabolism.
 An essential constituent of the thyroid hormones T3 (triiodothyronine) and T4 (thyroxine), iodine holds a central position in regulating the basal metabolism of virtually every cell in the body.
 The thyroid concentrates circulating iodine to synthesize T4, which is then converted to T3 (the active form) by enzymes called deiodinases, whose activity depends on selenium (also present in the formula).
-This iodine-selenium synergy is essential for optimal thyroid function.
+This iodine-selenium synergy governs the conversion of T4 into T3.
 Despite table salt iodization in many countries, nutritional surveys reveal that certain populations remain at suboptimal intake, particularly people limiting their consumption of salt, dairy or fish.
 Thyroid function directly influences thermogenesis, heart rate, cell renewal and cognitive functions.
-Its progressive decline with age makes monitoring iodine status particularly relevant from a longevity perspective.
+Its useful window is narrow in both directions, with insufficient intake and excessive intake alike disturbing the gland, which makes reading iodine status relevant from a longevity perspective.
 Potassium iodide form, stable and well absorbed.

 Selected form